vlab-research/vlab/documentation/questions.md

 2. wait
 3. question ("do you want to take another quick survey?")
 4. statement with stitch to the next form

+ALSO NOTE: You need one time notification permission to use the notify type.
+To get that go to Advanced Messaging under your Page Settings to request the permission.

 #### Payment - Reloadly